frequency-chain/docs/pages/Networks/Node.md

 Releases are maintained on Frequency's [GitHub Repository](https://github.com/LibertyDSNP/frequency/releases).

-Frequency builds releases for both arm64 and AMD64 architectures.
+Frequency currently builds releases for the AMD64 architecture only.

 | Network | Binary Name |
 | --- | --- |